Developer Getting Started Guide

 - B2C Demo Shop - a starting point for B2C implementations;

-- Separate Modules - you can also add separate modules/features to the both Demo Shops to expand their functionality.
+- Separate Features and Modules - you can also add separate features and modules to the both Demo Shops to expand their functionality.

 Using the Development Virtual Machine